System functions v5.6

 Parameters

-• ddlcommand DDL command to execute.
+• ddl_cmd DDL command to execute.

 • replication_sets An array of replication set names to apply the ddlcommand to.
-If NULL (or the fuction is only passed the ddlcommand), this is set to the active PGD groups's default replication set.
+If NULL (or the function is only passed the ddlcommand), this is set to the active PGD groups's default replication set.

 Notes